Allow Anonymous Access to Person or Dataset Portals

 The result of this code is:

-(ID does not exist.
-Will not pre-populate any data)
+• Not automatically linked to a record: ID does not exist.
+Will not pre-populate any data.

 Anonymous Form Response

-2. Create a recipients list.
-(Be sure to include the person GUID or dataset GUID.)
+3. Create a recipient list that includes the person GUID or dataset GUID.

 slate-university.edu/portal/person_portal_key?key={{Person-GUID}}